by Joel Eade

 Keep in mind your subjects are small, they move constantly, you are magnifying those moves with a telephoto lens so … you really want a solid foundation to shoot from.
 I use a Gitzo carbon fiber tripod and Wimberly II gimbal head.

 External flash is also a consideration.
 If you are in a relatively open area with good light you can make great images without flash but there are many times when it really helps to have just some fill flash to eliminate shadows, enhance color and contrast as well as give a little extra light so you can increase shutter speed.
 You will want one that has high speed sync and is manually adjustable as well one with a high guide number (ie a powerful output).

-There is a flash extender called the B&H that I would highly recommend as well.
+There is a flash extender called the Better Beamer that I would highly recommend as well.
 It is a fresnel lens that focuses the flash farther away from your camera than usual.
 That way you can get fill flash on your subject at a distance and since the light is focused your flash uses less output and the batteries last longer.
 I use the Canon 580 EXII and the Better Beamer.